karibou-ch/karibou-papers/README.md

 4. When you finish your work, just click bellow on the green button `Commit changes`

 ## What we need
-1. Each document available on this repository should be translated
+1. Each document available on this repository should be translated in English
 2. The charte must be validated by contributors to be effective

 ## Authors